EKA2L1/EKA2L1/.github/ISSUE_TEMPLATE/need-support.md

 ---
-name: Describe the problem only
+name: Need support?
-about: If you don't follow this, your issue is gonna be closed
+about: If you need support and don't follow this template, your issue is gonna be closed.
+Advise to go to Discord, unless you have limited access.
 title: ''
 labels: ''
 assignees: ''